 All our specifications are reviewed in October of each year for relevance and requirements.

 More information about human interfaces and digital devices is discussed in a paper by Sharon Oviatt.
 Read more about this study here.

 Consideration 3 – Supporting your Decision

 Where to purchase?

-Parents are able to purchase Windows devices through our purchasing partner Learning with Technologies, or are free to purchase Windows or Apple devices from other retailers including JB Hi-Fi, Officeworks or Harvey Norman.
-If you do purchase from the Apple Store in Rundle Mall, please mention that Pulteney Grammar is a part of the Family Funded program.
+Parents are able to purchase both Windows and Apple devices from retailers including JB Hi-Fi, Officeworks or Harvey Norman.
+If you do purchase from the Apple Store in Rundle Mall, please mention that Pulteney Grammar is part of the Family Funded program.

 When purchasing a device for your child, you may wish to consider a 3-year warranty or period of cover to safeguard your investment.
 Most retailers offer competitive deals/bundles when incorporating this into a device before payment.

 Please note that student devices are not covered by the school for damage, loss or theft.
 It is recommended that parents explore what their Home & Contents Insurance covers and if insurance is required, parents can select an insurance option when purchasing a device from most retailers.

 If you have any questions, please contact eServices on (08) 8216 5555 or by emailing us at firstname.lastname@example.org.